 - further development of food waste measurement methodologies (see chapter 3.2). - EU food donation: On October 25, 2017 the EU Commission published the notice "EU guidelines on food donation" (2017/C 361/01).
-Additionally, the EU food donation subgroup of the EU platform on Food Waste currently works on the preparation of a document illustrating Member States' practices on food donation.
-The final document is scheduled to be published by end of 2018.
+Additionally, the EU food donation subgroup of the EU platform on Food Waste currently works on the preparation of a document illustrating Member States'

-&lt;sup>16 Before this national law there was the previous Law (called "La legge del buon samaritano" or "Law of the Good Samaritan", Law n.
+16 Before this national law there was the previous Law (called "La legge del buon samaritano" or "Law of the Good Samaritan", Law n.
 155/2003) which put the charities collecting the food (and not the food donors) in the situation to be responsible of the correct storage of the donated food and they were responsible of the expiration date (STREFOWA 2018).